KULeuven-Diepenbeek/osc-course/content/ch6-tasks/threads.md

 There are 4 major benefits to working with multiple threads:

 0. **Responsiveness**: When a single program is broken down into multiple threads, the user experience feels more responsive.
 Dedicated threads can be created to handle user requests and give (visual) feedback, while other threads can for example process data in the background.
 0. **Resource sharing**: Programs that have multiple threads typically want some sort of communication between these threads.
 This is done more easily between threads than between processes, as threads _implicitly_ share memory via their heap.
+This is discussed in detail in the next Section.
 0. **Economy**: Context switching becomes cheaper when switching between threads in comparison to switching between processes.
 This is because less per-thread state needs to be tracked, in comparison to more per-process state.
 0. **Scalability**: Multiple threads can run in parallel on multi-core systems in contrast to a single threaded process.